London Charing Cross and Waterloo East to close for 22 days

 Track upgrades

-- 1,800 metres new track and 16 sets of switches and crossings will be installed between London Charing Cross and Waterloo East, replacing the existing kit that’s been in use for since 1990.
+- 1,800 metres new track and 16 sets of switches and crossings will be installed between London Charing Cross and Waterloo East, replacing the existing track and equipment that’s been in use for since 1990.

 - Track drainage will be upgraded at Waterloo East station, helping to maintain track quality and a smooth ride at full line speed for passengers.